GET DIRECTV

 Historically, walk-up songs for baseball weren’t a widespread phenomenon until the 1990s.
-Old-school legends, like Babe Ruth and Jackie Robinson, didn’t step up to the plate with music resounding.
+Old-school legends, like Babe Ruth and Jackie Robinson, didn’t step up to the plate with music blasting from the loudspeakers.
 But modern Major League Baseball players devote plenty of thought to choosing their walk-up or entrance songs, which fans avidly scrutinize.

-Welcome to our list of the top 10 baseball walk-up songs of all time.
-It’s time to celebrate both the musical “home runs” and the MLB stars who used them to get pumped up and set the mood in baseball stadiums.
+Welcome to our list of the top baseball walk-up songs of all time.
+It’s time to celebrate both the musical “home runs” and the MLB stars who used them to get pumped up and set the mood in baseball stadiums as the 2025 MLB season kicks into high gear.

 From country and hip-hop to metal and musicals, there’s something for every taste.
 And it’s a fun addition to the storylines in baseball movies.